isotopp/isotopp.github.io/_posts/2020-11-15-my-home-sensor-network.md

 *The MQTT network map shows the devices and how they connect between each other.
 Unlinked devices connect directly to the coordinator.*

 To be continued with a section on Influx configuration.

+## I could not have done this alone

+There are many people who have helped me to set this up.
+The one that stands out most is [Marianne Spiller](https://unixe.de).
+She wrote [Smart Home mit openHAB 2](https://www.rheinwerk-verlag.de/smart-home-mit-openhab-2-einrichten-steuern-automatisieren/), the book on openHAB and home automation, and while I did not go down that route, she inspired me to research the topic.
+She also [motivated me to look into docker-compose](https://www.unixe.de/yaja-yet-another-jitsi-article/) and she is running the fantastic [#tabsvongesternnacht](https://www.tabsvongesternnacht.de/) Stammtisch every Friday.
+Thank you, [@sys_adm_ama](https://twitter.com/sys_adm_ama).

+Another useful resource was [https://github.com/Nilhcem/home-monitoring-grafana](https://github.com/Nilhcem/home-monitoring-grafana) and the article in [Home sensor data monitoring with MQTT, InfluxDB and Grafana](http://nilhcem.com/iot/home-monitoring-with-mqtt-influxdb-grafana), which I took as a blueprint for my setup.